Bluegrass-GreenSpace-Initiative/LexGreen/README.md

 - iOS: Capacitor wrapper (WKWebView) to publish to App Store.

 ## Contributing
-We welcome contributions to CampusGreen!
+We welcome contributions to LexGreen!
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- University of Kentucky for providing data on campus green spaces.
+- University of Kentucky and the Urban Forest Initiative for providing foundational tree data.
-- Urban Forest Initiative

 ## Contact
 - [ambe303@uky.edu](mailto:ambe303@uky.edu)